WHAT’S IN MY BAG?

-The Fujifilm X-100T is a highly capable compact camera with a fixed 23mm f2 lens and an APSC sized X- Trans sensor.
-The low pass filter has been removed as due to its clever sensor design it no longer requires one.
+The Fujifilm X-100T is a highly capable compact camera with a fixed 23mm f2 lens and an APS-C sized X- Trans sensor.
+The low-pass filter has been removed as due to its clever sensor design it no longer requires one.
 This means you get much better detail definition from its 16mp sensor than you might expect.
 It is also equipped with a leaf shutter and due to this it can flash sync at any speed you like, this becomes extremely useful when using the flash in bright daylight situations as a fill flash.
-It also has a built in 3 stop neutral density filter, this also becomes extremely useful in bright situations if you are still trying to get a shallow depth of field for example.
-Its a strobists dream come true with these features.
+It also has a built-in 3 stop neutral density filter, this also becomes extremely useful in bright situations if you are still trying to get a shallow depth of field for example.
+It’s a strobists dream come true with these features.

 The X100t version now has Wi-Fi, now this may sound a little like a gimmick to some people but is actually the main reason for me to upgrade from the older X-100S, a fine camera in its own right.
 The Wi-fi comes into its own when you are out in the field and want to keep people updated via social media, or if you quickly want to review of show people an image on my iPad mini rather than the small screen of the camera.
-Its main use in my workflow however is that you can make an instant street side print using the little Fuji SP1 Instax printer.
-This can be a real door opener when you are traveling.
+Its main use in my workflow, however, is that you can make an instant street side print using the little Fuji SP1 Instax printer.
+This can be a real door opener when you are travelling.

 The X100T also adds a fully electronic shutter mode.
 This enables totally silent operation and increases the maximum shutter speed to an impressive 1/32000 sec.
-For me its the best walk around camera you can buy.
+For me, it’s the best walk around camera you can buy.